soufiyanbenallal/trending-repos/README.md

 ## Preview

-Preview the example live on [Vercel](https://trending-repos.vercel.app/):
+See the preview of project live on [Vercel https://trending-repos.vercel.app/](https://trending-repos.vercel.app/):

 ## Running locally in development mode